 If you still have time before your flight, you can always take the kids for a free ride on the transit train which runs every 3 minutes at peak times between the North and South Terminal.
 The ride takes only about 2 minutes.
 You will find the transit station on the first floor of the North Terminal and next to the rail station in the South Terminal.

-Flying with babies and toddlers
+Flying with Babies and Toddlers

-If you are travelling with children then you should try and allow yourself more time to get to the Airport and get through check in and security.
+If you are travelling with children then you should try and allow yourself more time to get to the Airport and get through check-in and security.
 Children can generally slow you down and it can take you longer to do simple tasks.
-This Flying with Babies and Toddlers Guide can help you pack lightly and plan your trip with a small traveller better.
+This flying with babies and toddlers guide can help you pack lightly and plan your trip with a small traveller better.

 Gatwick Airport has recently started offering pushchairs to families arriving and landing at Gatwick, to help the passengers get from the plane to the arrivals hall where they collect their own pushchairs.

-Taking Your Infant On-board
+Taking Your Infant On-board at Gatwick Airport

-Option two.
 Parents are welcome to book a seat for their infant who is six months and older if they prefer.
 A purpose-designed car seat can then be used, as long as it has a special restraining harness and is of the correct size to be attached to the standard seat of the aircraft.
 These car seats are not provided by the airlines, they must be brought by the parents.
 The main requirements are that this seat is in a good condition, must conform to British Safety regulations and the parent should have a manual or an instruction leaflet to show the on-board staff in case they are not familiar with the fitting process for that particular make.
 The car seat must not exceed 16 inches (or 40 cm) in width.
-Car seats are bulky items, especially if you are also taking a pushchair and / or a travel cot, so it’s essential that you check with your airline if they will be able to fit it.
+Car seats are bulky items, especially if you are also taking a pushchair and/or a travel cot, so it’s essential that you check with your airline if they will be able to fit it.

 Please note that budget airlines might have different rules towards allowing passengers to fit their own car seats due to reduced legroom in the aircraft.
 Always check with the airline to avoid disappointment.

-Travelling with a Disability
+Travelling with a Disability at Gatwick Airport

-If your child has reduced mobility and you would like to try the aircraft seating and transfer options in a realistic setting before your set off with your little one, contact Tryb4uFly, who specialise in providing disabled adults and children the opportunity to do so.
+If your child has reduced mobility and you would like to try the aircraft seating and transfer options in a realistic setting before your set off with your little one, contact Tryb4uFly who specialise in providing disabled adults and children with the opportunity to do so.
 Additional aid equipment can also be hired/purchased from them.

 If you’re travelling with a child who has autism, you may find the following article on airports and Autism useful as it highlights what provisions are available across UK Airports to make the journey easier and less stressful for them.